 Over 84,000 vacancies in CAPF and Assam Rifles to be filled by December 2023, Centre tells Lok Sabha

-10% of the vacancies are reserved for retired members of the armed forces and a further 10% for recruits under the Agnipath scheme.
+Retired members of the armed forces have a 10% quota in the vacancies and a further 10% are reserved for recruits under the Agnipath scheme.

-The Centre on Tuesday told the Lok Sabha that there are 84,659 vacancies in the Central Armed Police Forces and the Assam Rifles.
-The government said it aims to fill the vacant positions by December 2023.
+The Centre on Tuesday told the Lok Sabha that there are 84,659 vacancies in the Central Armed Police Forces and the Assam Rifles, which it aims to fill by December 2023.

-Union Minister of State for Home Affairs Nityanand Rai gave the data in response to a question asked by Congress MP Deepak Baij, Trinamool Congress’ Mimi Chakraborty and Bharatiya Janata Party MP Ranjanben Dhananjay Bhatt.
+Union Minister of State for Home Affairs Nityanand Rai gave the data in response to a question by Congress MP Deepak Baij, Trinamool Congress’ Mimi Chakraborty and Bharatiya Janata Party MP Ranjanben Dhananjay Bhatt.

 According to the government, out of the total vacancies, 27,510 are in the Central Reserve Police Force, 23, 435 in the Border Security Force, 11,765 in Central Industrial Security Force, 11,143 in the Sashastra Seema Bal, 6,044 in the Assam Rifles and 4,762 within the Indo-Tibetan Border Police.

 In his reply, Rai told the House that 10% of the vacancies in the Central Armed Police Forces and Assam Rifles are reserved for retired members of the armed forces.

-“Further, in-principle approval has been given for reservation of 10% of vacancies for Ex-Agniveers in the recruitment to the post of constable (general duty)/rifleman in the Central Armed Police Forces and Assam Rifles, when the first batch of Ex-Agniveers is available for recruitment,” Rai said.
+Another 10% of the vacancies will be reserved for Agniveer recruits, he added.

 Recruits to the Centre’s newly-announced Agnipath scheme are called Agniveers.

-Under the Agnipath scheme, citizens aged between 17 and a half and 21 years will be eligible to apply for a four-year service in the military.
+Under the Agnipath scheme, citizens aged between 17 and-a-half and 21 years will be eligible to apply for a four-year service in the military.
 However, of these recruits, only 25% will be eligible to apply as regular personnel after they complete their four-year service.

 On June 18, the Union home and defence ministries had announced a 10% job quota in the two departments for those who do not get selected for permanent recruitment in the armed forces.